iDevoid/stygis/README.md

       ├── storage                       # this is where you put the data storing code. whether persistance like postgresql, monggodb, etc. and caching like redis, etc.
             ├── cache                   # package where caching storing code is written based on its domain.
-            ├── persistance             # like its name, this package contains storing code for SQL or noSQL db
+            ├── persistance             # like its name, this package contains storing code for SQL or noSQL db ├── platform                            # external app for all uses (in here you can make function without return) ├── postgres                      # contains functions to open database postgres connections, with mutiple servers can be added, like db master and/or slave
+      ├── redis                         # contains functions to open database redis connection, currently it uses only one connection, but this can be adjust just like the postgres connections
+      ├── routers                       # contains functions to serve the HTTP Listener using all registered URLs with the handlers
 ```

 ## The Flow